cyberxander90/gulp-handlebars-file-include/README.md

 </button>
 ```

 here we say to button set the _image_ and _text_ context property if those values are supplied, if not, set the '_main.png_' and '_click me_' values respectively.
 Then in your index.html you can say

-src/index.html
+_src/index.html_
 ```html
 <h1>Hello World!!</h1>
 <p>this is the content of the page</p>
 {{ fileInclude 'src/button.html' image='bird.jpg' text='buy birds' }}
 ```

-and as you can suppouse the result is
+and as you can suppose the result is

-dist/index.html
+_dist/index.html_
 ```html
 <h1>Hello World!!</h1>
 <p>this is the content of the page</p>